Kushdeveloper68/attendence-home/readme.md

 Please [open an issue](https://github.com/Kushdeveloper68/attendence-home/issues) or contact me at [kushpandit68775@gmail.com](mailto:kushpandit68775@gmail.com) for access.

 ---
+##Help

+If you are facing any problem to deploy or maanage this project in your system. contact me: <a href="mailto:kushpandit68775@gmail.com">Email...<a>

 ## 📝 License

-MIT (2025) Kush Pandit / Government Polytechnic Bhuj (for default content)
+MIT (2025) Kush Pandit.
 Free to use, fork, and modify for non-commercial academic/personal projects.

 ---